-MHSA Community Services and Supports (CSS) funding is divided into three categories: Full Service Partnership (FSP), General System Development (GSD), and Outreach and Engagement (OE).
+Mental Health Services Act (MHSA) Community Services and Supports (CSS) funding is divided into three categories: Full Service Partnership (FSP), General System

+Development (GSD), and Outreach and Engagement (OE).
+For purposes of this program, it is anticipated that only the FSP category will be utilized.
 Time studies performed by service providers will be utilized to allocate funding.
-Allowable activities for each funding category are below.
+Allowable activities for the FSP funding category are below.